 How is Versioning Achieved in C# (C Sharp)Versioning in C# is all about maintaining compatibility between versions of base class and derived class even when it gets evolved in future.
 Versioning is achieved using three modifiers: virtual, new and override.
 This article will give you an overview on why versioning is needed and how it is achieved.

-Versioning Required?
+Why is Versioning Required?
 Assume that

 you have the following classes: In this example,